dyninst/spi/doc/developer/README.md

 }
 ```

-In the above code, we illustrate some common operations that users may
-want to do in entry payload function or exit payload function.
-Users can
-get CFG structures (e.g., function, block ...) from the argument [
-*pt*]{}.
-Typically, there are some conditional branches to handle
-different functions, e.g., handling exit and fork in the above code.
+In the above code, we illustrate some common operations that users may want to do in entry payload function or exit payload function.
+Users can get CFG structures (e.g., function, block ...) from the argument pt.
+Typically, there are some conditional branches to handle different functions, e.g., handling exit and fork in the above code.
 Users can also get arguments or return value for current function call.

 Configuration
 -------------

-Users also need to provide the configuration code in the constructor
-function of the Agent shared library, which is mainly to register the
-user-provided payload functions.
+Users also need to provide the configuration code in the constructor function of the Agent shared library, which is mainly to register the user-provided payload functions.

 ``` {caption="Configuration" code=""}
 __attribute__((constructor))